Aim

 - products sold for infants and toddlers in Australia.

 This analysis included the background paper Commercial foods for early childhood: Australia and New Zealand.
-We presented this paper to the food ministers at their November 2020 meeting.
+Food ministers considered the evidence and analysis at their November 2020 meeting, and request FRSC undertake further work to determine what actions could be explored in the food regulation system to improve commercial infant and toddler foods.

 Related information